Work Zone Mobility and Safety Program

 The Maryland SHA (MdSHA) developed guidelines for SHA staff, consultants, and contractors who are involved in the planning, design, construction, and maintenance of MdSHA facilities, on how to develop, implement, and evaluate TMPs.
 The guidelines include appendices, such as a maintenance of traffic red flag summary form, a summary of work zone impact management strategies, and guidance on developing public information and outreach plans.

-• Maintenance of Traffic Red Flag Summary (PDF 23KB) - Red flags are meant to identify locations that may entail additional study coordination; creative management, design or construction approaches; or increased right-of-way or construction costs.
-The maintenance of traffic red flag summary shall include an identification of existing barriers that may affect safety and mobility during construction.
+- Maintenance of Traffic Red Flag Summary (PDF 23KB) - Checklist to help the Project Manager and TMP Team identify potential maintenance of traffic issues that should be considered during project development.
+The checklist helps MdSHA "flag" locations that may entail additional study; creative management, design or construction approaches; or increased right-of-way or construction costs.

-• Work Zone Analysis Guide (PDF 19MB) - Provides guidance on work zone traffic analysis methods for arterials and freeways and includes an impacts analysis report template, examples of analysis reports for several different types of projects, and an analysis checklist.
+- Work Zone Analysis Guide (PDF 19MB) - Provides guidance on work zone traffic analysis methods for arterials and freeways and includes an impacts analysis report template, examples of analysis reports, and an analysis checklist.

-• Public Information and Outreach Plans Development Guidance (PDF 165KB) - Provides guidance on developing public information and outreach plans and offers information on potential strategies, possible stakeholders and interested parties, sample goals and measures of effectiveness, and the process for establishing a public information and outreach effort.
+- Public Information and Outreach Plans Development Guidance (PDF 165KB) - Provides guidance on developing public information and outreach plans and information on potential strategies, possible stakeholders and interested parties, sample goals and measures of effectiveness, and the process for a public information and outreach effort.

 Missouri Department of Transportation